CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 The CLI allows you to
 [submit your computations as batch jobs](../../computing/running/getting-started.md) to the SLURM job scheduler, which runs them as soon as the requested resources are available.
-In practice, this means that getting work done does not necessitate being tied to your workstation.
-While setting up this automation can require some more planning on your part, in the long run it makes it more efficient and reproducible both to yourself and other parties, such as reviewers and collaborators.
+In practice, this means that running computations does not necessitate being tied to your workstation.
+While setting up this automation can require some more planning on your part, in the long run it makes your work more efficient as well as more reproducible both to yourself and other parties, such as reviewers and collaborators.

 You can access the command-line interface either by using the [shell applications](../../computing/webinterface/shell.md)